react-native-community/discussions-and-proposals/proposals/0949-ship-standard-javascript-from-published-package.md

 #### 2. **Build Efficiency**

-Currently, `react-native-babel-preset` strips Flow types on every build using `@babel/plugin-transform-flow-strip-types`.
-This means every developer's build process repeatedly performs the same Flow stripping operation.
-Stripping Flow types once at publish time would be more efficient and eliminate this redundant work from every build.
-Additionally, shipping plain JavaScript would open the door for React Native to potentially use bundlers other than Babel in the future.
+Currently, `react-native-babel-preset` removes/transforms Flow syntax on every build using a set of plugins (e.g. `@babel/plugin-transform-flow-strip-types` plus additional transforms such as `babel-plugin-transform-flow-enums`).
+This means every developer's build process repeatedly performs the same Flow-to-standard-JavaScript transformation.
+Doing this once at publish time would be more efficient and eliminate this redundant work from every build.
+Additionally, shipping standard JavaScript would open the door for React Native to potentially use bundlers other than Babel in the future.

 #### 3. **Alignment with Ecosystem Standards**